They Want Our Children

 On July 23, 2021, then democratic gubernatorial candidate Terry McAuliffe made one of the biggest political blunders in Virginia political history.
 Mr. McAuliffe stated, “I don’t think parents should be telling schools what they should teach.”

-In a subsequent interview he expanded on his statement saying “we have a Board of working with local school boards to determine the curriculum of our schools.
+In a subsequent interview he expanded on his statement saying “we have a Board of Education working with local school boards to determine the curriculum of our schools.
 You don’t want parents coming in every different school jurisdiction saying, ‘This is what should be taught here, and this is what should be taught here.’”

 Mr. McAuliffe’s remarks made national news, infuriated Virginia parents and, according to most political analysts, cost him the governorship.
 While the election delivered a clear message to Mr. McAuliffe, the Democratic Party has not shifted course.
 In fact, over the past four years, it has doubled down on policies that continue to sideline parent’s voices in their children’s education and aligned itself even more closely with a radical agenda.